2023 Most Popular Online Liberal Arts & Humanities Schools in the New England Region

 Read full report on Liberal Arts / Sciences & Humanities at Massachusetts Bay Community College

-With a ranking of #7, Mount Wachusett Community College did quite well on this year’s best schools for liberal arts / sciences and humanities students.
+Mount Wachusett Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #7 on the list.
 MWCC is a small public school located in the rural area of Gardner.

 Liberal Arts / Sciences & Humanities majors at MWCC take out an average of $11,000 in student loans while working on their egree.

-NHTI-Concord’s Community College ranked #8 on this year’s Most Popular Online Liberal Arts & Humanities Schools in the New England Region list.
-Located in the fringe town of Concord, NHTI is a public college with a small student population.
+NHTI-Concord’s Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #8 on the list.
+Located in the fringe town of Concord, NHTI is a public school with a small student population.

 Liberal Arts / Sciences & Humanities majors at NHTI take out an average of $14,750 in student loans while working on their egree.